Levant-vACC/Levant-vACC-library/docs/vACC policies/ATS Policy/ATS Policy.md

 ---

+## Controller Currency
+This section sets the minimum activity requirement for resident and visiting controllers within the Levant vACC.
+It ensures that all controllers remain active and proficient by requiring them to log a minimum of **3 hours per calendar quarter**.
+Controllers who fail to meet this requirement will be considered inactive and removed from the roster, along with any associated training or waiting list status.

+## Minimum Controller Activity
+All resident and visiting controllers within the Levant vACC must log a minimum of **3 hours of ATC activity per calendar quarter** to remain active on the controller roster.

+Failure to meet this requirement will result in **automatic removal** from the roster and **any associated training plan or waiting list**.

+The calendar quarters are defined as follows:

+- **Quarter 1 (Q1) - 1st January to 31st March**
+- **Quarter 2 (Q2) - 1st April to 30th June**
+- **Quarter 3 (Q3) - 1st July to 30th September**
+- **Quarter 4 (Q4) - 1st October to 31st December**

 ## Non-compliance with this Policy
 Ignorance of policies is not an acceptable defense.
 It is each member’s responsibility to stay informed of the latest procedures.
 Repeated violations will result in the revocation of approvals.